Guide

 • What can I do to build trust with my partner this month?

-• What patterns in past relationships should I watch for now?
+• What patterns from past relationships should I watch for now?

 • How can I communicate my needs clearly and kindly?